sadatbs/DataStructure-Algorithms/README.md

-This is a repository to revise and maintain my knowledge of Data Structures and Algorithms
+The purpose of this repository to revise and maintain my knowledge of Data Structures and Algorithms **Setup of the project is still in Progress**
+**I am also learning the fundamentals and internals of TS and Node with this project**

 ## Execution Instructions